More information about how to get in touch by phone, email or in person.

 Where is Derby Hall?

 Derby Hall is our main performance space at The Met, it is located on the first floor of our building on Market Street and accessible from the Ticket Office.
+It holds up to 400 people for a standing event.
 You can find out more information about this space here.

 Where is The Box?

-The Box is our secondary performance space at The Met, it is located on the ground floor of our building on Market Street and accessible from the Ticket Office.
+The Box is our smaller performance space at The Met, it is located on the ground floor of our building on Market Street and accessible from the Ticket Office.
+It holds up to 100 people for a standing event.
 You can find out more information about this space here.

 I selected for my tickets to be posted to me, when will they arrive?